kennovo/esec-descriptors-prepare/README.md

 Adapt line 19 in the gromacs.sh file by adding the directory names of the molecules to be simulated.

 ## Change the name of the .top file
-This enables
+(Alternatively, the gromacs.sh can be made to point to the correct mol.top for each directory it processes.)

     mv mol.top top.top

-## Run following code for energy minimization and equilibration
+## Run energy minimization and equilibration

     nohup time nice -n 16 ./gromacs.sh </dev/null >gromacs.oe 2>&1 &